dipt-PA1414-ht26/pa1414-template/.github/ISSUE_TEMPLATE/feature.md

 <!-- GitHub gives every issue a unique number automatically (e.g. #7) — you can see it in the issue list and the URL.
 Use this number to link related items instead of inventing your own ID, e.g. "Supports #3" (the user story this feature comes from). -->

 ---
-Remember: add this issue to the Project board and fill in Priority, Estimated Effort (hours), and Sprint.
+Remember: add this issue to the Project board and fill in:
+- Priority — Must/Could/Should
+- Estimated Effort (hours)
+- Planned for Sprint — 1 or 2 or 3